 "When I'm on stage," he explained, "I'm trying to do one thing: bring people joy.
 Just like church does.
 People don't go to church to find trouble.
 They go there to lose it."

-He placed over 120 singles and 50 albums on the charts.
-And through it all, he stayed grateful.
+Like many icons, his life offstage was complicated.
+His temper and personal struggles sometimes overshadowed his genius, but his relentless drive never wavered.
+Through it all, he stayed grateful.
 "I thank God for everything.
 I've reached so many age groups.
 And I'm still doing it like I did.
 My show is the real thing."

-He said, “I’ve created the sound.
+βIβve created the sound.
 I did that.
-And it still matters today.”
-Then, with soul-deep humility, he added, “But James Brown wants to give it back to the people.”
-In the end, his greatest joy wasn’t in the spotlight—it was in lifting others through the beat he made eternal.
+And it still matters today,β he said with pride.
+Then, with soul-deep humility, he added, βBut James Brown wants to give it back to the people.β That gift, a beat that makes us move, sweat, and feel alive, remains his greatest legacy.